 Both the camera and the lights can have their positions adjusted so you can make sure you get the best possible field of view.
 Ring also says the whole unit can withstand temperatures from -20C to 48C, so will be more than capable of handling the changing weather.
 In the UK, where we've tested, we've not encountered such extremes, of course.

 - iOS and Android app for alerts, live view and communication

 The main reason you're going to get a Ring Floodlight Cam is for its motion detection.
-It has two-tier detection, which means it can differentiate between objects and people, like others including Nest cameras.
-The passive infrared sensors are more sensitive to objects, such as cars and animals, but you can adjust the settings so it's less sensitive and only notifies you when it detects people.
+It has two-tier detection, which means it can differentiate between objects and people, just like other products, including Nest cameras.
+The passive infrared sensors on the Ring are more sensitive to objects, such as cars and animals, but you can adjust the settings so it's less sensitive and only notifies you when it detects people.

 You can also set motion schedules from the within the app, which can be used to disable motion alerts during a certain time period and on certain days.
 If you know you're going to be at home all day on a Wednesday, for example, so you're around the answer the door, then you can set the camera to disable motion for the entire day to save you having to manually turn off alerts.

 - Captures 1080p (Full HD) footage upon detection